Tango in Hell 2022

 Since Tango in Hell 2020 was cancelled due to the Covid-19 situation and the 2021 edition likewise, we will reuse the concept in 2022.

-In 2019, the level of dancers was the following:
+In 2019, the levels of dancers were the following:

 And after the event in 2019 we asked people: «Will you return next year?».
 Here is the reply, and we hope that you all come back (even the uncertain ones), bringing a friend or 5 :-).